giantswarm/docs/src/content/tutorials/app-platform/deploy-app/_index.md

   version: 3.0.0
 ```

-The `--name` parameter is the name of the app in the catalog and the name of
-the App CR.
-The App CR name can be changed via the `--app-name` parameter which
-allows installing multiple instances of an app.
+The `--name` parameter is the name of the app in the catalog and the name of the `App` custom resource.
+The `App` custom resource name can be changed via the `--app-name` parameter which allows installing multiple instances of an app.
 Keep in mind that the app name is subject to different length limits, depending on how the app is deployed.
 Using a name under 30 characters is recommended.

-## Defaulting and App Status
+## Defaulting and app status

 Now lets check the app using the `kubectl gs get app` command.